To Do This Month

 - Mow Grass to a height of 2.5 to 3 inches to maintain good vigor and health.
 Healthy grass will have fewer weed and insect problems.
-Apply a "Weed and Feed" fertilizer/herbicide (Greenview Broadleaf Weed Control Plus Lawn Food) to eliminate broadleaf weeds such as dandelions if you have not already done so.
+Apply a "Weed and Feed" fertilizer/herbicide (We recommend Gro Fine Weed & Feed) to eliminate broadleaf weeds such as dandelions if you have not already done so.

 - For the early birds who planted in previous months, you can start harvest of leaf lettuce, rhubarb, asparagus, and green onions.
 There is nothing like fresh veggies from the garden.

 - Generally accepted frost-free date in Central Ohio is May 15.
 It should be OK to plant tender flowers by this date but keep an eye on the weather forecast.
 For the more adventuresome gardeners, be sure to cover early planted tender flowers and vegetables.
 Sheets and frost covers work best; plastic sheets are not so good.

 - Side dress perennials with an all purpose fertilizer such as Master Nursery Bumper Crop Starter Fertilizer.